currawong-project/caw/examples/examples.md

 ### Example 01 - Write a sine signal to an audio file.

+__caw__ is a declarative language for describing data flow based real-time audio signal processing programs.
+The language is based on the __flow__ framework within [libcw](https://gitea.currawongproject.org/cml/libcw).

+Features of the language include:

+- Support for low-latency, interactive, real-time as well as non real-time programs.
+- Easily described distributed, parallel processing.
+- Clear and easily interpreted network execution semantics.
+- Automatic user interface generation.
+- Large collection of data flow unit processors.

 __caw__ programs are described using a slightly extended form of JSON.
 In this example the program is contained in the dictionary labeled `sine_file_01` and